 - Warrant for arrest following a sentence correction.
 This occurs when a legal sentence is formally corrected and a new warrant for arrest is issued.

 - A warrant for the arrest of a witness.
 This occurs when a witness has been summoned but fails to appear before the court.
-An arrest warrant for the witness will be issued to ensure the witness testifies.
+A judge can issue an arrest warrant for the witness to ensure the witness testifies.

 Do police require a warrant to arrest a person?